Order topology: Left and right order topologies

+These topologies naturally arise when working with semicontinuous functions, in that a real-valued function on a topological space is lower semicontinuous if and only if it is continuous when the reals are equipped with the right order.
+The (natural) compact open topology on the resulting set of continuous functions is sometimes referred to as the semicontinuous topology.

-The left and right order topologies can be used to give counterexamples in general topology.
+Additionally, these topologies can be used to give counterexamples in general topology.
 For example, the left or right order topology on a bounded set provides an example of a compact space that is not Hausdorff.

 The left order topology is the standard topology used for many set-theoretic purposes on a Boolean algebra.